grafana/mimir/docs/sources/mimir/send/otel-exponential-histograms/_index.md

    For example, if you have an alert that calculates the rate of requests, such as `sum(rate(http_request_duration_seconds[7d]))`, this query looks at the data from the last seven days plus the Prometheus [lookback period](https://prometheus.io/docs/prometheus/latest/querying/basics/#staleness).
 When you start sending exponential histograms, the data isn't there for the entire seven days, and therefore, the results might be unreliable for alerting.

-1. After configuring exponential histogram collection, choose one of the following ways to stop collecting explicit bucket histograms.
+1. After configuring exponential histogram collection, remove the explicit bucket histogram definition, as well as any views that expose explicit buckets.

-   - Remove the custom bucket definition, `Buckets`/`classicUpperBounds`, from the instrumentation.
-In Java, also use the `nativeOnly()` option.
-Refer to the examples in [Instrument application with Prometheus client libraries](#instrument-application-with-prometheus-client-libraries).
-   - Drop the explicit bucket histogram series with [Prometheus relabeling](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) or [Grafana Alloy prometheus.relabel](https://grafana.com/docs/alloy/<ALLOY_VERSION>/reference/components/prometheus/prometheus.relabel) at the time of scraping.
-   - Stop scraping the explicit bucket histogram version of metrics.
-This option applies to all metrics of a scrape target.

 1. Clean up recording rules and alerts by deleting the explicit bucket histogram version of the rule or alert.

 ## Bucket boundary calculation